Previous Page Site

 You can access taskbar options via the START MENU (settings, taskbar)

 or by right clicking the taskbar, and clicking properties.
-Your
+Your choices in

 Taskbar, properties/options include: